manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

   }
 }
 ~~~~~~~

+Our component does plenty of things within a relatively small screen real-state.
+One
+advantage of this size and using Flexbox is how our component experience scales well
+across mobile and desktop screen size.
+Another advantage is user perceived performance,
+as transitions across workflow steps are instantaneous.
+Finally, as we have created
+a reusable component it can relate with other components to achieve interesting
+use cases.
+We will cover such use cases in chapter **Wire Multiple Components**.

 As we illustrated in prior sections, we now import and create and instance of this component
 within ```CardStack``` to render it in our app.